ansible/ansible/docsite/rst/become.rst

     and execute tasks, create resources with the 2nd user's permissions.
 As of 1.9 `become` supersedes the old sudo/su, while still being backwards compatible.
     This new system also makes it easier to add other privilege escalation tools like `pbrun` (Powerbroker), `pfexec` and others.

+.. note:: Setting any var or directive makes no implications on the values of the other related directives, i.e. setting become_user does not set become.

 Directives
 -----------